vincentsels/ecorendum/src/assets/md/en/info.md

 During this campaign, the quality of the tool can still be vastly improved, and its features expanded, to give an ever-broader idea of how it could function.

-Over time, at least the results and a baseline set of measurements should have accurate numbers for the targets, and a way to achieve them.
+Over time, at least the results and a baseline set of measures should have accurate numbers for the targets, and a way to achieve them.

 #### Election campaign